Scottish Clans and Castles - 10 day tour

 Day 1 - Glasgow Arrival and City Tour

-Overnight: Malmaison Hotel, Glasgow (or similar) (2 nights)
+Overnight: Sandman Signature Glasgow Hotel, Glasgow (or similar) (2 nights)

-Day 2 - Stirling Castle & Doune Castle Excursion
+Day 2 - Stirling Castle and Glengoyne Whisky Distillery Excursion

-End the day at delightful Glengoyne Malt Whisky Distillery where, after a tour to discover the traditional method of making whisky, there is a wee taste of the end product.
-Tonight dinner is served at your hotel.
+Later, head to delightful Glengoyne Malt Whisky Distillery.
+Here, join a whisky expert for a tour to discover the traditional method of making whisky, followed by a wee taste of the end product.

 Day 3 - Glasgow - Glen Coe - Kyle of Lochalsh